Codes of Practice

 (b) whether the activity in question:

-(11) The second key test is whether adequate arrangements can be made to safeguard the safety of participants in the activity, and other people within the vicinity, and to ensure that public order is maintained.
+(9) The second key test is whether adequate arrangements can be made to ensure the safety of participants in the activity, and other people within the vicinity, and to ensure that public order is maintained.

-(15) The organisers of the event shall ensure that a ‘Principal Organiser2’ is appointed who must be a member of staff or student of the University and who will be responsible for ensuring that the organisers comply with the obligations placed upon them under this Code of Practice.
-If the activity concerned involves a meeting or other type of gathering then they and/or the person responsible for processing the booking of rooms or space are taken to have read and agreed by the provisions of this Code of Practice.
+(10) The organisers of the activity shall ensure that a ‘Principal Organiser’ is appointed who must be a current member of staff or student of the University and who will be responsible for ensuring that the organisers comply with the obligations placed upon them under this Code of Practice.
+If the activity concerned involves a meeting or other type of gathering then the Principal Organiser and/or the person responsible for processing the booking of rooms or space are taken to have read and agreed by the provisions of this Code of Practice.
 The Principal Organiser shall ensure that appropriate information is provided on the booking form regarding the nature and topic of the meeting.

-(16) The Principal Organiser is required to inform the Chief Operating Officer (Registrar) as far as possible in advance and, in any case at least 14 days in advance of any activity that might reasonably be construed as ‘controversial’.
-This will allow him/her to ensure that any necessary arrangements are made, if there are reasonable grounds to believe that:
+(11) The Principal Organiser is normally required to inform the COO as far as possible in advance and, in any case at least 14 days in advance of any activity which falls within the provisions of this Code.
+This will allow him/her to ensure that any necessary arrangements are made, where there are reasonable grounds to believe that:

 (ii) The nature of any subjects to be discussed or contained in written material; or